mickfuzz/phd4/_posts/2021-06-14-concrete-frameworks.md

 - The Issue of Transfer
 - CT explored - Wing and Resnick - wider - narrower - abstract / concrete
 - Coding is not CT - but a good medium

 ### Part Three - Tactics for teaching Computing in the Classroom
-  - about exam context
+- gcse exam context
 - tactics for teaching Coding
-  - problem of transfer - Guzdial
 - expansive framing
 - semantic wave - presented and applied as concepts first often - can be either but danger of flatlining - how to avoid that in tinkering projects?
 - peer programming
 - limitations of concepts first approach as a link to the next section

-### Part four - project based approaches
+### Part Four - Alternative, Authentic Approaches
-- Alternative models suiting bottom up  / concrete approaches
+- Intro to alternative models suiting bottom up  / concrete approaches
 - UDL universal design for learning.
+- Design approaches -
+  - creative spiral / iterative
+  - studio thinking
+  - using design patterns
 - PBL as an inclusive models  - - Value of PBL - personal summary - diversity of projects possible- cf the uncertainty of pedagogy, given freedom
-  - Design approaches - creative spiral - using design patterns

 ### notes / ideas
 - order of the concrete / abstract and inclusion section - prehaps swap?
 - in PRIMM quick read - they draw on SCT socio cultural theory - add this to the chapter and link to game making
 -  downplay PBL - up play design approaches (and patterns)
 - include associated challenges in part two